Infinite dSprites for Disentangled Continual Learning: Separating Memory Edits from Generalization: Methods

 \subsection{Infinite dSprites}

-We introduce \gls{ids}, a novel framework inspired by dSprites \cite{dsprites17}, designed for easy creation of arbitrarily long continual learning benchmarks.
-A single \gls{ids} benchmark consists of $T$ tasks, where each task is an $n$-fold classification of procedurally generated shapes.
+\acrfull{ids} is a software framework designed for the easy creation of arbitrarily long continual learning benchmarks.
+A single \acrshort{ids} benchmark consists of $T$ tasks, where each task is an $n$-fold classification of procedurally generated shapes.
 Similar to dSprites, each shape is observed in all possible combinations of the following \glspl{fov}: color, scale, orientation, horizontal position, and vertical position. \Cref{fig:idsprites} shows an example batch of images with four \glspl{fov} and two values per factor (in general, our implementation allows for arbitrary granularity).
-The \emph{canonical form} corresponds to a scale of 1, orientation of 0, and horizontal and vertical positions of 0.5.
+The \emph{canonical form} corresponds to a scale of 1, an orientation of 0, and horizontal and vertical positions of 0.5.
 We only use a single color in our experiments for simplicity and to save computation.

-The shapes are generated by first randomly sampling the number of vertices from a discrete uniform distribution over a closed integer interval $\llbracket a, b\rrbracket$, then constructing a regular polygon on a unit circle, randomly perturbing the polar coordinates of each vertex, and finally connecting the perturbed vertices with a closed spline of the order randomly chosen from $\{1, 3\}$.
-All shapes are then scaled and centered so that their bounding boxes are the same size and their centers of mass align in the canonical form.
+The shapes are generated by first randomly sampling the number of vertices from a discrete uniform distribution over a closed integer interval $\llbracket a, b\rrbracket$, then constructing a regular polygon on a unit circle, randomly perturbing the polar coordinates of each vertex, and finally connecting the perturbed vertices with a closed spline of an order randomly chosen from $\{1, 3\}$.
+All shapes are then scaled and centered so that their bounding boxes and their centers of mass align in the canonical form.
 We also make orientation identifiable by painting one half of the shape black.

-The number of tasks $T$, the number of shapes per task $n$, the vertex number interval $\llbracket a, b\rrbracket$, the exact \gls{fov} ranges, and the parameters of noise distributions for radial and angular coordinates are set by the user, providing the flexibility to control the length and difficulty of the benchmark.
-The framework also provides access to the ground truth values of the individual \glspl{fov}.
-We will release \gls{ids} as a Python package and hope it will unlock new research directions in continual classification, transfer learning, and continual disentanglement.
+The number of tasks, the number of shapes per task, the vertex number interval, the exact \gls{fov} ranges, and the parameters of noise distributions for radial and angular coordinates are set by the user, providing the flexibility to control the length, structure, and difficulty of the benchmark.
+The framework also provides access to the ground truth values of the individual \glspl{fov}. \acrshort{ids} is a pip-installable Python package that we hope will unlock new research directions in continual classification, transfer learning, and continual disentanglement.